xepersian/xepersian/README.md

 The package includes adaptations for use with many other commonly-used packages.

+The name `xepersian`is derived from the words **_experience_** and **_persian_** and captures my philosophy of writing the package for **_the best Persian typesetting experience in TeX_**.

 The official versions of the package are released on [CTAN](https://ctan.org/pkg/xepersian).

-## The Name of the Game
-The name `xepersian`is derived from the words **_experience_** and **_persian_** and captures my philosophy of writing the package for **_the best Persian typesetting experience in TeX_**.

 ## Using the Package
 The following example illustrates how the package can be used.